Skip to content

 https://<your-team-name>.cloudflareaccess.com/cdn-cgi/access/callback

-9. Google will present the OAuth Client ID and Secret values.
-The secret field functions like a password and should not be shared.
-Copy both values.
+9. After creating the OAuth client, select the OAuth client that you just created.
+Google will present the OAuth Client ID value and Client secret value.
+The client secret field functions like a password and should not be shared.
+Copy both the OAuth Client ID value and Client secret value.

 10. In Zero Trust, go to Settings > Authentication.